apachols/rabble/docs/milestone-02.md

 - Abstraction for API

 - Better state abstraction (and name) for "word you are about to play"
-- CheckValidPlay(playerID, playTiles)

-- ServerTileRack (G)
-- DisplayTileRack (rack.ts)
-- ServerGameBoard (G)
-- DisplayGameBoard (board.ts)

-- CheckValidPlay(playerID, playSquares)

 - Security errors for NPM packages
 - package.json dev dependencies

 - Break out score list component ✅
 - Game props need a provider / context component to avoid drilling?
-- Add common components like tile, bonus, play score display
+- Add common components like tile, bonus, play score display ✅

-#### Lobby

-- Create screen does not just have a button that says create
-- Join screen checks for credentials and waves you through
-- Link to invite a friend is sharable
-- Link to invite a friend is copyable
-- Recent games list has dates and opponents